devab2081/ethical-hacking-learning-daily-log/Day-05/notes.md

-# Personal Notes – Day 5
+### Personal Notes

-- Short points
-- Things to revise
-- Important reminders
+- Websites use request and response model
+- HTTP is not secure
+- HTTPS uses encryption
+- Web basics are important for hacking